Student Affairs Senior Leadership Team

 Dean of Students/ Assistant Vice President for Student Life (Interim)

 Denine Rocco has oversight of Student Conduct, Residence Life, Housing, and Off Campus and Commuter Services.

 Assistant Vice President for Health and Wellness

 B.K. has oversight of Campus Recreation, the CARE Team, Counseling and Psychological Services, Student Assistance, Student Health Services, and Wellness Promotion.

 Executive Director of Assessment and Planning

 Amanda Thomas coordinates assessment, strategic planning, and co-curricular activities for the Division of Student Affairs and co-chairs the Student Affairs Assessment Council.
 Her experience encompasses institutional research, student affairs assessment, academic assessment, grant evaluation and research support services.
 In addition to holding a Continuing Research Education Certificate, Amanda has a Master’s Higher Education Administration and Student Personnel and a Bachelor’s in Management, both from Kent State University.
-She is a member of directorate board for the ACPA Commission on Assessment and Evaluation and is chairing the Student Affairs Assessment Institute in 2020.
+She is a member of directorate board for the ACPA Senior-Level Community of Practice, a former member of the ACPA Commission on Assessment and Evaluation, and co-chair of the ACPA 2020 Student Affairs Assessment Institute.